GOVT311: Public Opinion and Electoral Behavior

 To encourage pratical applictions of what you have learned in class, you are required to perform an election-related civic activity.
 This could be volunteering for a campaign, being a poll worker, or attending a political event (a list on-campus events and .
 You must confirm with the instructor that your activity of choice will count.
 Your paper assignment is to write a short 2-3 page paper describing your activity and how some element of the activity relates to what you have learned in class.
 To facilitate your engagement in a campaign event, class will not be held on the Tuesday, Nov.
 6 (Election Day).

-Your paper should be 6 pages long, double spaced, 12 pt.
+Your paper should be 2-3 pages of text long, double spaced, 12 pt.
 Times Roman font, with normal margins.
 You may use any citation style you wish as long as it is consistent and allows the reader to confirm your sources.
+Tables or other figures and references do not count towards the page limit.

 Professor McDonald Contact Info